ArcaneEngineer/ECS-tutorials/part3.md

 ### Generalising the populate loop

 Right.
-From that pseudocode, let's write the actual population code, which is a _lot_ more concise:
+From that pseudocode, let's write the actual population code, which is way more concise:

 ```
 // Populate component data arrays unconditionally for all entities (object instances).